Model-Checking of Linear-Time Properties in Multi-Valued Systems: The verification of mv-regular safety property

 Note that our definition of $l$-VDFA differs from the usual definition of a deterministic finite automaton only in that the final states form an $l$-valued subset of $Q$.
 This, however, makes it possible to accept words to certain truth degrees (in the underlying mv-logic), and thus to recognize mv-languages.

 \begin{proposition} (\cite{li05,li07,li11}) $l$-VFA and $l$-VDFA are equivalent.

 \end{proposition}

+In fact, this result holds true for every bounded lattice $l$ (without any De Morgan and distributivity assumption), and even more general weight structures, c.f. \cite{CDIV,DV}.

-For an mv-safety property $P$, if its good prefixes $GPref(P)$ is an mv-regular language over $2^{AP}$, then $P$ is called an {\sl mv-regular safety property}.
+We call an mv-safety property $P$ an {\sl mv-regular safety property}, if its mv-language of good prefixes $GPref(P)$ is an mv-regular language over $2^{AP}$.
 For an mv-regular safety property $P$, we assume that ${\cal A}$ is an $l$-VDFA accepting the good prefixes of $P$, i.e., $L({\cal A})=GPref(P)$.
 This is a main difference with the traditional setting of transition systems where nondeterministic (finite-state or B\"{u}chi) automata do suffice.
 The main reason is that we do not have the following implication in multi-valued logic,

 $A\leq B$ iff $A\wedge \neg B=\emptyset$.

 So we need to verify $A\leq B$ directly instead of checking $A\wedge \neg B=\emptyset$ as in classical case.

 Now we give an approach to construct a new mv-TS from an mv-TS and an $l$-VDFA.